tamhub/metabase/docs/operations-guide/running-metabase-on-elastic-beanstalk.md

 A Virtual Private Cloud (VPC) is a virtual network you can use to isolate resources.
 Inside these VPC's, you can create subnets, firewall rules, route tables and many more.
 It's one of the foundational features of AWS, and you can learn more about it [here](https://aws.amazon.com/vpc/faqs/).

-You must enable your Application to exist in a VPC, otherwise you'll receive an error when creating it.
+You must configure your Application launch in a VPC, otherwise you'll receive an error when creating it as AWS no longer supports launching instances outside VPC's.
 To use a VPC, head to the **Network** section in the configuration and click on the `Edit` button.

 ![Elastic Beanstalk Network section](images/EBNetworkSection.png)